FSA2211-Team-6/fischer-extension/README.md

 ## TODO

-If you are using the ChromeAPI, you have to `npm run export` every time you want to check, which is not very efficient for development.
+If you are using the ChromeAPI, you have to `yarn export` every time you want to check, which is not very efficient for development.